 Spatchcock the Chicken

 • Using poultry shears, cut along each side of the chicken backbone and remove it.
 Then, use a sharp chef’s knife to slice the breastbone in half, this makes it easier to flatten the bird.
-Generously season the inner cavity with salt and pepper.
+Generously season the inner cavity with kosher salt and pepper.

 Prepare the Baking Tray